Cold Trap Terpene Collector

 Vacuum Distillation During Decarboxylation

 Following the extraktLAB method, terpenes are collected in the terpTRAP during the decarboxylation process prior to extraction.
-This is accomplished by placing your hemp or cannabis biomass into specialized vacuum ovens.
+This is accomplished by placing your hemp biomass into specialized vacuum ovens.
 Using internal vacuum pumps and specific temperature control, the terpenes are volatilized into vapor.
-Those vapors then leave the biomass, travel inside a short path distillation apparatus before reconsensing into a liquid inside the cold trap.
-The method of using these vacuum ovens and temperature control short path distillation accessories result in the highest quality terpenes and terpene formulated prodcuts on the market.
+Those vapors then leave the biomass, travel inside a short path distillation apparatus before recondensing into a liquid inside the cold trap.
+The method of using these vacuum ovens and temperature control short path distillation accessories result in the highest quality terpenes and terpene formulated products on the market.

 Cold Trap Features and Advantages